LudicMindStudio/RoadAheadTeamVault/Pregarduation/Pre-graduation Dialogue-Events.md

 - Enters  Liam's memory

 ==PLEASE COMMENT ON THIS==: I'm realising I'm going with a very strict order of events.
 I'm thinking the player should decide which letter to deliver first.
 I just don't think they should start with Liam's so maybe after they have delevered two letters we could have an event saying like of there's one at the bottom of my bag that I didn't notice.
+==COMMENT FROM CORINA:== Yup, you have the answer haha.
+That's great!
+It shows her inexperience too this way.

 **Event**
 	Player leaves the guild hall.
 Walks around a bit but Cat calls her out.